Javier Gomá: Biography

-In 1993 he passed the civil service examinations for the Spanish Council of State, placing first in his cohort.
-He studied law and prepared for the civil service examinations in only three years.
-In 1996 he started working at the Juan March Foundation (based in Madrid), of which he was appointed director in 2003, a position he currently holds.
+In 1993 he passed the competitive examinations for the Spanish Council of State, from which he has been on leave of absence since 2007.
+In 1996 he began working at the Juan March Foundation (based in Madrid), of which he was appointed director in 2003, a position he currently holds.

 His philosophical works are part of two collections: Tetralogía de la ejemplaridad (Tetralogy of exemplarity) and Filosofía mundana (Worldly philosophy).
 He is also the author of Ingenuidad aprendida (Learned naïveté) and La imagen de tu vida (The image of your life).
 Gomá has written a dramatic monologue, Inconsolable (Inconsolable), published in full in the Spanish newspaper El Mundo and performed by the Centro Dramático Nacional.

 His first book, Imitación y experiencia (Imitation and experience), won the 2004 Spanish National Literature Award for non-Fiction.
 He has also received other awards (FIES Award, ABC Cultural & Ámbito Cultural, Antonio Fontán, Líder Humanista 2018, etc.)

 Gomá is a member of the boards of the Teatro Real (Madrid's opera house) and the Teatro Abadía.
 In 2012 and 2014 the Spanish version of Foreign Policy included him in the list of the fifty most influential Ibero-American intellectuals.
 In addition to his writing awards, he has also given talks at many Spanich and foreign institutions, and has frequently worked with newspapers, cultural magazines and radio.
-He is considered by some to be the Ortega y Gassset of the 21st century.

 He is a member of the Advisory Board of Revista de Estudios Orteguianos.
 He is also a member of the Board of Directors of the Spanish Association of Foundations.
 In 2000, Gomá was also chosen as a participant in the International Visitor Program of the US Department of State/USIA, a professional exchange program.

 He has written, among others, in the following newspapers, magazines and cultural supplements: El Mundo, La Vanguardia, Nueva Revista de Política, Cultura y Arte, El País, Babelia, El País Semanal, ABC, ABC Cultural, El Cultural, Claves de Razón Práctica, Revista de Libros, La Razón, Revista de Occidente, Metrópolis, El Noticiero de las Ideas and Turia.